-So, if you are someone who is looking for work in the construction industry, but doesn’t know where to begin, then you are in the right place.
-Today we’re looking at all the qualifications and certifications you need to be a construction worker, as well as the timescale of these certifications.
+So, if you are looking for work in the construction industry, but don’t know where to begin, then you are in the right place.
+Today we’re looking at all the qualifications and certifications you need to be a construction worker and the timescale of these certifications.

 So that you know everything you need to know to be a construction worker.

 What certifications do you need to be a construction worker?

 First things first, let’s look at the different certifications you need if you want to become a construction worker.
 Becoming a construction worker is in no way as qualification intense as some other job routes you can go down, and many of the skills are learned on the job.

 But you need some certifications, so let’s have a look at what they are.